virtuozzo/cloudscripting-docs/docs/creating-manifest/basic-configs.md

 -   the environment is created with *startServiceOnCreation=false*

--   the Restart button is pressed at the dashboard calling the [RestartContainersByGroup](http://apidoc.devapps.jelastic.com/5.4-private/#!/api/environment.Control-method-RestartContainersByGroup) and [RestartContainer](http://apidoc.devapps.jelastic.com/5.4-private/#!/api/environment.Control-method-RestartContainer) API methods (only for managed dockerized containers)
+-   the Restart button is pressed at the dashboard calling the [RestartNodes](https://docs.jelastic.com/api/#!/api/environment.Control-method-RestartNodes) API method (only for managed dockerized containers)

 You can force adding the service to autoload by calling the *ExecDockerRunCmd* method